-- Notify friends/family of where you will go if you need to evacuate.
-Have both a local and an out-of-town friend/relative that your family members can call in case they become separated from you during or after the disaster.
+- Notify friends and family of where you will go if you need to evacuate.
+Identify both a local and an out-of-town friend or relative that your family members can call in case they become separated from you during or after the disaster.

 - Make hotel reservations in the event that you have to evacuate.
 Residents in our area will be routed toward North Augusta and Aiken County.
-Make sure the hotel/motel you choose is beyond the evacuated area.
+Make sure the hotel or motel you choose is beyond the evacuated area.

 - Don’t let the gas in your car drop below 3⁄4 of a tank.
 Be prepared to evacuate by backing your car into the garage or parking it in an open space facing the direction of your escape.
 Shut car doors and roll up the windows.
-Leave the key in the ignition.
-Keep a spare key in your pocket.
+You may want to bring a spare car key with you.

 - Close garage windows and doors, but leave them unlocked.
 Disconnect the automatic garage door opener.

-– The local National Weather Service at weather.gov/chs.
-At weather.gov/chs they will provide impact graphics, storm surge height, storm warnings and watches.
+- National Weather Service, which provides impact graphics, storm surge height, storm warnings and watches

-– The South Carolina Emergency Management Division at scemd.org.
-This site provides lists of resources plus weather alerts.
+- South Carolina Emergency Management Division, which provides lists of resources plus weather alerts

-– WEZL 103.5 radio, WIWF 96.9 radio and ETVradio 89.3 radio are participants in the nation-wide Emergency Alert System.
+- WEZL 103.5 radio, WIWF 96.9 radio and ETVradio 89.3 radio, which are participants in the nationwide Emergency Alert System

 Be aware that the Weather Channel will not have the same level of local reporting that the sources above will have.
-Also, keep in mind that the Limehouse bridge is closed when the winds reach 40 mph or greater, so evacuate before that happens or you will be stranded here riding out the storm.
+Also, keep in mind that the Limehouse Bridge is closed when the winds reach 40 mph or greater, so evacuate before that happens or you will be stranded on the island riding out the storm.

 - Add TidelinesAlert to your Twitter account.

-- Bookmark on your laptop and add to your cellphone the Berkeley Electric Cooperative’s website so that you will be able to see where there are electrical outages (http://outageviewer.becsc.com:88).
+- Bookmark on your laptop and add to your cell phone the Berkeley Electric Cooperative, Inc., website so that you will be able to see where there are electrical outages.
+Click here.

 - Gather your supplies together.
-Check over everything and make sure flashlights work, you have sufficient food that has not passed its expiration date, buy more bottled water, etc.
+Check over everything and make sure flashlights work, you have sufficient food that has not passed its expiration date, have sufficient bottled water, etc.

 - Prepare your pet’s emergency supply kit.